-- 1. Complete the "Underage Guest Form" which can be picked up at the Housing and Residential Life office - 2.
-Additional regulations may be implemented, and residents will be advised of additions or changes. - 3.
-Visitation privileges in no way alter other residence hall regulations, including quiet hours. - 4.
-This policy is not intended for the safety and security of any residents but is designed to address the privacy of roommates. - 5.
+- 1. Additional regulations may be implemented, and residents will be advised of additions or changes. - 2.
+Visitation privileges in no way alter other residence hall regulations, including quiet hours. - 3.
+This policy is not intended for the safety and security of any residents but is designed to address the privacy of roommates. - 4.
 If the guest is above the age of sixteen and does NOT have a valid form of ID, they are not allowed in the residential area.